tetratelabs/wazero/README.md

 wazero is an early project, so APIs are subject to change until version 1.0.

+Wazero 1.0 will have a floor Go version of 1.19.
+The first beta will be the end of August 2022, and the final release will be after Go 1.20 is released, in February 2023.

-We expect [wazero 1.0][9] to be at or before Q3 2022, so please practice the current APIs to ensure they work for you!
+Meanwhile, please practice the current APIs to ensure they work for you!

 ### Go